ickynavigator/portfolio-sanity-client/README.md

 SANITY_API_TOKEN =
 ```

 The Sanity Dataset is the name of the dataset you want to use.
 Go to your sanity project datasets page to find it.
-It is probably production but you can confirm by going to the URL above.
+It defaults to "production"

 ```bash
 NEXT_PUBLIC_SANITY_DATASET =